-US border arrests drop on as focus turns to Mexicans
+US border arrests drop as focus turns to Mexicans

-SAN DIEGO (AP) - The number of people arrested or stopped entering the United States along the Mexico border fell for a seventh straight month in December. with Mexicans making up a larger than usual part of the mix, authorities said Thursday.
+SAN DIEGO (AP) - The number of people arrested or stopped entering the United States on the Mexico border fell for a seventh straight month in December, with Mexicans making up a larger part of the mix, authorities said Thursday.

-The tally underscores a move by the Trump administration to turn more attention to Mexican asylum-seekers.
+The tally helps explain why the U.S. has turned more attention to Mexican asylum-seekers as President Donald Trump seeks to highlight his dramatic moves to reshape immigration policy in his campaign for a second term.

-The Department of Homeland Security has said it plans to send Mexican asylum-seekers to Guatemala with an opportunity to seek protection there.
-The strategy has elicited sharp criticism from the Mexican government that has so far worked closely with the U.S. to address an unprecedented surge of asylum-seekers, many of them Central American families.
+The Department of Homeland Security plans to send Mexicans to Guatemala with an opportunity to seek protection there, a highly unusual move among developing nations seeking ways to curb asylum claims.
+Monday’s announcement drew criticism from the Mexican government, which has so far worked closely with the U.S. to address an unprecedented surge of asylum-seekers, many of them Central American families.

-The Trump administration has begun a host of other enforcement measures, including a test to quickly determine asylum claims and deporting Mexicans to the central Mexico city of Guadalajara to discourage repeat attempts.
+The Trump administration has begun a host of other enforcement measures, including a test in El Paso, Texas, to quickly determine asylum claims and flights to deport Mexicans to Guadalajara to discourage repeat attempts.

-Border Patrol arrests of people caught entering the country after crossing illegally outside official crossings totaled 32,858 in December, with Mexicans accounting for more than four of 10 arrests.
-That’s more than twice as many as any other nationality and a major shift from much of last year, when Guatemala and Honduras were the countries of origin.
+Mexicans accounted for half of arrests and people stopped at official crossings, more than three times more any other nationality and a major shift from much of last year, when Guatemala and Honduras were the countries of origin.

-Another 7,762 people were stopped at official border crossings with Mexico in December

 Sign up for Daily Newsletters